wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 We cannot use a Parcel server because Parcel also handles modules for us and Wes is trying to show us how they work without using a bundler.
 We just need a very simple server up and running.

-If you know how to run a server to serve us these files, feel free to skip ahead. (to 10:41) [ANJA FIND WHERE THIS IS]
+If you know how to run a server to serve us these files, feel free to skip ahead.=

 There are a couple of different ways to do this.